KeyboardKit/KeyboardKitPro/README.md

 * Obtain a license from the [KeyboardKit website][Licenses].
 * Install KeyboardKit as described [in the main repo][KeyboardKit].
-* Install KeyboardKitPro alongside KeyboardKit, as described above.
+* Install KeyboardKitPro as described above.

 KeyboardKit Pro can now be setup with a single line of code:

 * For keyboard extensions, call `setupPro(withLicenseKey:view:)` instead of `setup(with:)`.
-* For keyboard extensions, you can also use `setupPro(withLicenseKey:)` if you don't want to provide a view.
-* For applications, where `setupPro` is not available, use `KeyboardKitLicense.register(licenseKey:)` instead.
+* For applications, where `setupPro` is not available, use `License.register(licenseKey:)` instead.
-* All these functions are throwing and must be called with `try` or `try?`.
-When they fail, they throw a `LicenseError`.
+* These functions are throwing and throw a `LicenseError` when they fail.

-After registering a valid license, you can inspect the license details with `KeyboardKitLicense.current`.
+After registering a valid license, you can inspect the current license with `License.current`.

-Registering a Pro license will setup Pro features that your license includes, e.g. a real autocomplete suggestion provider and the supported locales.
+Registering a Pro license will setup Pro features that your license includes, e.g. a real autocomplete suggestion provider and all supported locales.
 You can then use any features that your license includes in any way you like.

 ## Documentation

-The [KeyboardKit Pro documentation][Documentation] contains structured information that makes it easy to overview the various parts of the library, see how the various parts connect to each other etc.
+The [KeyboardKit Pro documentation][Documentation] contains structured information that makes it easy to overview the various parts of the library, see how they connect to each other etc.

-Just download the documentation, extract the zip file and double-tap the `doccarchive` file to view the documentation directly in Xcode.
+Just download the documentation, extract the zip file and double-tap the extracted file to view the documentation directly in Xcode.